NVIDIA/TensorRT/plugin/skipLayerNormPlugin/README.md

 ## Description

+> NOTE: Versions 1-4 of this plugin (using IPluginV2DynamicExt interface) are deprecated since TensorRT 10.4.
+Versions 5-8 (using IPluginV3 interface) are the recommended replacements.

 Adds a residual tensor, applies layer normalization, i.e., transforms the mean and standard deviation to beta and gamma respectively.
 Optionally, adds a bias vector before layer-normalization.